 Archive of Destruction

-A research project by Jes looking at public art which has been destroyed by natural causes or by human action through fear, boredom, decay and love.
+is a research project I've been developing since 2011, looking at public art which has been destroyed by natural causes or by human action through fear, boredom, rage, entropy, greed and love.

-Jes has organised, and taken part in, a number of events and symposia on the subject over the last five years including ones with the V&A, Flat Time House, TAAK (with James Beckett in Amsterdam) and University of Essex.
+I've organised, and taken part in, a number of events and symposia on the subject over the last ten years including ones with the V&A, Flat Time House, TAAK (with James Beckett in Amsterdam) and University of Essex.

-The impetus for this event was the destruction by fire of a public sculpture by Heather & Ivan Morison, a life size model of a fictitious dinosaur which was due to come to Colchester in October 2010 after an eight week stint in Portsmouth.
-As Associate Curator at firstsite, Jes commissioned this
+The impetus for this event was the destruction by fire of a public sculpture by Heather Peake & Ivan Morison, a life size model of a fictitious dinosaur which was due to come to Colchester in 2010 after an eight week stint in Portsmouth.
+As Associate Curator at Firstsite, I commissioned this

 essay by Roger Luckhurst, Professor of Modern and Contemporary Literature at Birkbeck College, University of London, on the work and its destruction.

-Jes took part in a V&A Late, the focus of which was 'destruction' (Sept 2013).
-She worked with graphic designer Salome Schmuki to produce a booklet
+I took part in a V&A Late, the focus of which was 'destruction' (Sept 2013) and worked with graphic designer Salome Schmuki to produce a booklet

-In September 2016 Jes gave a talk on destruction as part of James Beckett's project Palace Ruin
+In September 2016 I gave a talk on destruction as part of James Beckett's project Palace Ruin

 .
 James created a reconstruction of Amsterdam's Paleis door Volksvlijt, which burnt down in 1929, and situated it outside Amsterdam Zuid station.
 He, along with arts organisation TAAK, commissioned writers, artists, curators and musicians to perform, talk and read from the structure throughout September and October 2016.

-Please get in touch if you would like to contribute to the discussion or know of any destroyed public art works which raise pertinent issues.
+Please get in touch if you would like to contribute to the discussion or know of any destroyed public art works which tell interesting, strange, or undocumented stories.